-The History department is a successful, positive and forward thinking department that constantly seeks to improve its practice and provide students with engaging, thought provoking and challenging lessons.
-Within the department there are three committed full time teachers; all of which bring something special to the department.
+The History department is a successful, positive and forward thinking team that constantly seeks to improve its practise and provide students with engaging, thought provoking and challenging lessons.
+Within the department there are two committed full time teachers; all of which bring something special to the department.
 Our core aim is to make history accessible and engaging to all young people.
 The department comprises of two classrooms, both equipped with interactive whiteboards and visualisers.

 Key Stage 3